Confronting the Chaplygin gas with data: background and perturbed cosmic dynamics: Supernovae cosmology for CG models

-We can then use our MCMC simulation as mentioned, that were developed in \cite{hough2020constraining} and later used in \cite{hough2019constraining, hough2020viability}, spesifically for the testing of modified gravity models on supernovae data.
-This MCMC simulation uses the Metropolis-Hasting algorithm and for simplicity, uses a Gaussian probability distribution to calculate the likelihood of each best-fitting parameter value depending on the distance modulus.
-This code incorporates the build in Python package \textit{EMCEE Hammer} \cite{foreman2013emcee} to perform the MCMC simulation.
-This build-in package uses different random walkers, each executing the MH algorithm and all starting at the same initial parameter values, following their own path to determine the most probable parameter values.
+We can then use our MCMC simulation as mentioned, which was developed in \cite{hough2020constraining} and later used in \cite{hough2019constraining, hough2020viability}, specifically for the testing of modified gravity models on supernovae data.
+This MCMC simulation uses the Metropolis-Hasting algorithm and, for simplicity, uses a Gaussian probability distribution to calculate the likelihood of each best-fitting parameter value depending on the distance modulus.
+This code incorporates the built-in Python package \textit{EMCEE Hammer} \cite{foreman2013emcee} to perform the MCMC simulation.
+This build-in package uses different random walkers, each executing the MH algorithm and all starting at the same initial parameter values, following their path to determine the most probable parameter values.
 This creates a Gaussian distribution based on each random walker's ending parameter values.
-Using the average values for each probability distribution for each parameter, we will on average obtain the best-fitting parameter values and its $1\sigma$-deviation \cite{hough2020constraining,hough2020viability}. \\ \\ Executing this MCMC simulation for the $\Lambda$CDM model, by combining Eqs. \eqref{eq: Distance modulus} and \eqref{eq: LCDM normalized Friedmann}, we find on average the best-fitting parameter value for each free parameter to be $\bar{h} = 0.6965^{+0.0048}_{-0.0048}$ (constrained) for the Hubble uncertainty parameter, $\Omega_{m0}=0.2668^{+0.0250}_{-0.0241}$ (constrained) for the matter density parameter, and $\Omega_{r0}=0.00050^{+0.00034}_{-0.00034}$ (unconstrained) for the radiation density parameter.
-The MCMC simulation results are shown in Fig. \ref{fig: MCMC LCDM results}.
+Using the average values for each probability distribution for each parameter, on average we will obtain the best-fitting parameter values and its $1\sigma$-deviation \cite{hough2020constraining, hough2020viability}.

+Executing this MCMC simulation for the $\Lambda$CDM model, by combining Eqs. \ref{eq: Distance modulus} and \ref{eq: LCDM normalized Friedmann}, we find on average that the best-fitting parameter value for each free parameter is $\bar{h} = 0.6967^{+0.0048}_{-0.0047}$ (constrained) for the Hubble uncertainty parameter and $\Omega_{m0}=0.2674^{+0.0249}_{-0.0239}$ (constrained) for the matter density parameter.
+The results of the MCMC simulation are shown in Fig. \ref{fig: MCMC LCDM results}.